Armed protesters pillory Peduto during peaceful rally Downtown Pittsburgh

 Police made no arrests, and participants left without incident after a little more than an hour.
 Peduto was not in the building and unavailable for comment.

-“The gun violence killing innocent people across the country, including 11 peacefully worshiping at Tree of Life in Squirrel Hill in October, has become a public health epidemic,” Peduto spokesman Tim McNulty said.
+“The gun violence killing innocent people across the country, including 11 peacefully worshipping at Tree of Life in Squirrel Hill in October, has become a public health epidemic,” Peduto spokesman Tim McNulty said.
 “The few regulatory efforts proposed by Mayor Peduto and City Council are simply common sense measures meant to take the epidemic head-on.”

-About 16 protesters later entered the City-County Building in an unsuccessful attempt to speak with Peduto and City Council members.
+About 16 protestors later entered the City-County Building in an unsuccessful attempt to speak with Peduto and City Council members.
 Six of them were armed and checked their guns in a secure room before entering, according to building security.

 “We simply wanted to come over and get any council member’s opinion or statement on do or do they not maybe support Mayor Peduto’s position, or anything that would help us understand where the council is coming from,” said Boyd Martin, who was among the group.
 “We got nothing.”